Energinet-DataHub/green-energy-hub/docs/Environments overview and information.md

 ## Changes to Terraform modules - how to

-If Terraform announces large changes to their modules that needs to be prioritized upgraded a common announcement will happen, so that all contributors are made aware of the needed work to be done.
-In the matter of small non-blocking version changes to Terraform modules it is up to the repo-owners to decide when to update their modules in the specific repo.
-Please remember to inform relevant contributors if the work interferes with anything.
+If Hashicorp announces large changes to their Terraform providers, which will require updates to our modules (geh-terraform-modules).

+The platform team will handle these updates, and distribute a message to the teams once the update has been done.

+Each domain will be using the Terraform modules with a release tag, meaning that any changes made by the platform team, will not break any running code.

+Please be aware, that we can in case of security issues or similar, require you to update your module usage to the latest running version.

 ## How to get more information on specific repositories setup